 In addition to the changing weather, each season brings a variety of produce items.
 While year-round harvesting and shipping have made it possible to get about any produce item whenever and wherever you want it, there’s nothing like eating and buying seasonal produce.
 Whether you are shopping at your local farmer’s market or grocery store, seasonal produce items just taste better.

 Shopping for seasonal produce can actually help you save money.
 Have you noticed that out of season peaches, for example, can cost over three dollars a pound as opposed to the in season price of ninety-nine cents a pound?
-If you don’t know what produce items are in season, head to a farmer’s market because they will have the best prices and selection of seasonal items.
+If you don’t know what produce items are in season, head to a farmer’s market or local grocery store because they will have the best prices and selection of seasonal items.

 If you are buying produce items that aren’t in season, it typically means that they were shipped from other locations.
 The nutritional value starts to decrease as soon as the produce items are picked, meaning that preservation methods are put in place to ensure that they don’t ripen by the time they hit the shelves.
 This is why it best to buy seasonally and locally!

 Spring brings a lot of delicious produce items, and we have our favorites detailed below.
 Try them out!